Akexis/javaschool/README.md

 This is a mock project and will have no commercial use.

 ## Planning Phase
+01.03.20
+Learning more about API design and how to plan out end-points as well as setting up application structure in Lucidchart.

 11.06.19
 Going to use Spring Boot for the bulk of this project.
 Not sure what I'm going to use for the front-end yet.
 Moving on to wireframing.